rose-the-dev/WallpaperManager/README.md

 ### Other distros
 I do have plans to create a build and install script for other distros, but right now it's nixos only.

+## Quirks
+linux-wallpaper engine for some reason plays audio only when passed with the --silent flag, I built the wrapper app with the idea that --silent makes it... silent.
+It does not.